 As we grow, our way of interpreting and therefore handling life changes completely.
 During the course of this development, there will be times when we will feel emotionally distressed.
 These emotional disturbances are at their highest in the teenage years.
 Most people evolve with the ability to cope with all of these emotional factors.
 They learn how to handle problems in your life.

-What is the emotionally immature personality?
+What is an emotionally immature personality?

 People with immature personalities are unable to cope with stressful situations and often hold a worldview that originates within their own imagination.
 They can be overly emotional and easily lose their nerves.
 They are also often extremely intolerant of frustration.